 GIO Insurance has been looking after the car, home, boat, caravan and travel insurance needs of Australians since 1927.
-If you’re looking for a competitive and affordable car insurance policy, GIO offers four policies which are issued by AAI Limited: Platinum, Comprehensive, Third Party Fire & Theft and Third Party Property Damage.
+If you’re looking for a competitive and affordable car insurance policy, GIO offers 4 policies that are issued by AAI Limited: Platinum, Comprehensive, Third Party Fire and Theft, and Third Party Property Damage.

-Platinum GIO Car Insurance is the highest level of cover and offers all the same cover as Comprehensive Car Insurance plus extra features like lifetime new-car replacement and cover for windscreen and window damage.
+Platinum GIO car insurance is the highest level of cover and offers all the same cover as its Comprehensive car insurance policy plus extra features like lifetime new-car replacement and cover for windscreen and window damage.

 - Windscreen and window glass damage

 Offering a higher level of cover than the last 2 policies, Comprehensive car insurance covers accidental loss or damage, fire, theft, vandalism, hail, storm or flood damage.
 It also provides $20 million of liability cover when you damage someone else’s car.

 Comprehensive car insurance from GIO covers your vehicle for:

 - Accidental loss or damage